 3. The process and methods of inculturation

-The pioneer groups of Salesians in India used many methods and processes in order to inculturate Don Bosco's charism in the country.
+The pioneer groups of Salesians in India used many methods and processes in order to inculturate the Salesian charism in the country.
 The principal ones can be identified as the following:

 3.1.
 Formation of Salesians in loco